Characterization of threshold functions: state of the art, some new contributions and open problems: Open problems

 \begin{question} For which values of $r$ does a sequence $G_k$ of complete simple games with $r$ shift-minimal winning coalition types exist such that $G_k$ is $k$-trade robust but not $(k+1)$-trade robust for all $k\ge 2$? \end{question}

 Any progress concerning answers for either the conjecture or the questions posed would be of interest.
 In Table~\ref{T:Table3} we combine the results from Section~\ref{sec_main} with the questions of this section.
-For $r=2$ or $t=3$ we have not found any example being $3$-trade robust but not weighted, but this should be checked formally and become conjectures for future work (in Table~\ref{T:Table3} it appears in black). ¡
+For $r=2$ or $t=3$ we have not found any example being $3$-trade robust but not weighted, but this should be checked formally and become conjectures for future work (in Table~\ref{T:Table3} it appears in black).